SIDN/ietf-epp-restful-json/src/draft-wullink-rpp-json.md

 ## Transfer Query

-The Domain Transfer Query request message is not used for REPP.
+The Domain Transfer Query request message is not used for RPP.

 Example XML  Domain Transfer Query response: